 In New York in particular, research on poverty and affordability consistently finds that the high, and rising, cost of housing makes it harder for families to make ends meet.
-The Supplemental Poverty Measure (SPM) adjusts its thresholds to account for differences in the cost of living, so areas where housing costs are higher have higher poverty thresholds, making it harder for families to get out of poverty.
+Areas where housing costs are higher have higher poverty thresholds, making it harder for families to get out of poverty.
 According to the U.S. Department Housing and Urban Development (HUD), families who pay more than 30 percent of their income for housing are considered rent burdened by housing costs, and may have difficulty affording necessities such as food, clothing, transportation, and medical care.
-Families who
+Families who spend more than 50 percent of their income on rent are considered "severely rent-burdened."
+Growing rent burden can be